-Nourigat: A lot of the people here come from a film background and I’ve had to catch up on that.
-A lot of the skills, luckily, transfer, and I came here because a lot of my friends were making the jump from comics to animation, too.
-It’s pretty common.
-It’s been really cool to learn all these new skills from the awesome people around me.
+Nourigat: Many people here come from a film background, and I’ve had to catch up on that.
+Luckily, a lot of the skills transferred, and I came here because a lot of my friends were making the jump from comics to animation, too.
+It’s pretty standard.
+It’s been fantastic to learn these new skills from the awesome people around me.

-Hand: We found that people who come from comic books such as Natalie, it’s actually a great training bed for what we do.
+Hand: We found that people who come from comic books, such as Natalie, it’s a great training bed for what we do.
 It’s like a cousin.
-I’ve never done it before so I can’t say authoritatively, but it helps because you’re talking about visual storytelling, you’re making a series of images that help tell a story over time.
-I think there’s a reason why there are many people making the jump because it’s a skill set that’s really close.
+I’ve never done it before, so I can’t say authoritatively, but it helps because you’re talking about visual storytelling; you’re making a series of images that help tell a story over time.
+I think there’s a reason why many people are making the jump because it’s a close skill set.

-Hand: There have been some people who have definitely done that.
+Hand: There have been some people who have done that.

 Hand: Yeah, I think there’s tons of stuff that could be great by themselves, honestly.
-There are so many ideas but we always have to test it up against, “What’s the right idea for this movie?”
+There are so many ideas, but we always have to test them against, “What’s the right idea for this movie?”
 That’s the goal.

-ITM: Coming up with jokes and concepts as a story team, can you tell me more about what is and isn’t in the script that you are given initially?
-You talked about Ralph going viral and then you guys trying to pitch all these different versions, so what does it actually say in the script for that moment?
+Inside the Magic: Coming up with jokes and concepts as a story team, can you tell me more about what is and isn’t in the script you initially gave?
+You talked about Ralph going viral, and then you guys trying to pitch all these different versions, so what does it say in the script for that moment?
 What gap are you filling there?

-Hand: And oftentimes, we’ll get together as a group and pitch on ideas and then Pam [Ribon] or Phil [Johnston, the co-screenwriters] would go and write pages, being informed by maybe some of those ideas we all pitched, maybe only taking a handful of them or even just one of them, and making something from that.
+Hand: And often, we’ll get together as a group and pitch on ideas, and then Pam [Ribon] or Phil [Johnston, the co-screenwriters] would go and write pages, being informed by maybe some of those ideas we all pitched, perhaps only taking a handful of them or even just one of them, and making something from that.
 It’s like a big soup of stuff being mixed around.
-Sometimes when I’ll get a sequence, I’ll have an idea as I’m doing it and I’ll just put it in there and you can take it or leave it.
+Sometimes when I get a sequence, I’ll have an idea as I’m doing it, and I’ll just put it in there, and you can take it or leave it.
 You can do it by adding to a sequence you’re working on, you can do it where it’s helping inform the script, but it’s all constantly being recycled or chopped together.

-Trinidad: For example, with the viral videos, we pitched on a bunch of ideas and Phil is like, “I’m not going to waste time describing everything.”
-He’ll have a paragraph of “So here’s a montage, we can start with a Martin Scorsese-like shot of dragging through an office space,” and in this shot, you will see various viral videos that Ralph has done, such as the Hot Pepper Challenge or whatever, or the tutorial video game walkthrough.
+Trinidad: For example, with the viral videos, we pitched on a bunch of ideas, and Phil is like, “I’m not going to waste time describing everything.”
+He’ll have a paragraph of “So here’s a montage, we can start with a Martin Scorsese-like shot of dragging through an office space.”
+In this shot, you will see various viral videos that Ralph has done, such as the Hot Pepper Challenge or the tutorial video game walkthrough.
 And he’s like “Artist’s Choice.”

-He’ll be really smart and efficient about what he puts in there and that’s when we go, “Oh, okay, now we’re given license to go crazy here.”
-And then in the cutting room, they’ll look at what are the best ones, or the funniest ones, or what can fit in the right amount of time, and those are the ones that will stick.
+He’ll be astute and efficient about what he puts in there, and that’s when we go, “Oh, okay, now we’re given license to go crazy here.”
+And then in the cutting room, they’ll look at the best ones, or the funniest ones, or what can fit in the right amount of time, and those are the ones that will stick.

 Nourigat: [to Hand] So then it was up to you to take that paragraph with the rough description of what’s happening and put it into “What exactly are we seeing?”

-Hand: Yeah, exactly, and sometimes there’s very specific things they want in there and they’ll be in the script.
-When we’re issued a scene where they’re giving it to you to do this, they’ll talk about that, and then there will be times where it’s “I don’t know exactly this part, you maybe just pitch on some ideas and we’ll do it that way.”
+Hand: Yeah, exactly, and sometimes there are particular things they want in there, and they’ll be in the script.
+When we’re issued a scene where they’re giving it to you to do this, they’ll talk about that, and then there will be times where it’s “I don’t know exactly this part, you may be just pitch on some ideas, and we’ll do it that way.”
 That’s why this is a good job because you can do that, you know.
 It sucks when you don’t have any ideas.

 It’s part of the fun of it.

-See the final version of the new “Ralph Breaks the Internet” story when the movie arrives in theaters on November 21, 2018.
+See the final version of the new “Ralph Breaks the Internet” story when the movie arrived in theaters on November 21, 2018.

 Additional Inside the Magic “Ralph Breaks the Internet” interviews: